dmedri/roaster/docs/build-virtualenv.md

 1) first of all, `roaster` do some checks for build dependencies, in other terms install the needed packages for the task, for your specific Os.
 In some cases (eg. Debian GNU/Linux) is automatic.
 In other cases you need some hacks before.
-Any feedback is welcome.

 2) the second goal is prepare the source code of the latest stable R release.
 If not already available in `~/.roaster/src` it will be